Sebastian-gthb/Fire.pas/README.md

 The versions fire1691.pas are the best version and the other are older versions.
 This version get his last update on August 2026.

+### fire16xxB.pas
+There are two benchmark versions, market with a B at the end of the filename.
+They have additional code and run only 200 frames.
+At the end they printing 8 byte hex decimal values like "1227112d12271C26".
+The first 4 Byte are the start time of the program in hour,minute,second,1/100 seconds.
+The last 4 Byte are the same from the end of the program.
+So you can calculate the difference for drawing 200 frames (and do the other stuff in the program).

 ### fire32xx.pas
 These are the 32bit versions of the program.